 Tax professionals should be asking themselves:

 - Does this all stack up?

 - Is there something else I should be asking?

-Andy says tax professionals essentially need to look at logic and marry it with application.
+Tax professionals essentially need to look at logic and marry it with application, according to Andy.
 And this is what students can expect from his CTA3 Advisory classes.
 His approach is to provide examples and help students connect the dots and solve case studies at hand.

 “What I want students to walk away knowing is, to be able to read a problem from different perspectives.
 And you will only get better at it through practice, with guidance within your own workplaces, and through continuous education,” he says.

 You’ve got what it takes to be a tax star, and we’re here to help you reach that potential.
 Enrol in CTA3 Advisory before May 17 to start studying now.